Dwozy/R-Type/README.md

 # Usage
 **Important**: Always run the executable alongside the .dll files on windows.
 For Linux, you should may have to edit the `LD_LIBRARY_PATH` environment variable with the emplacement of the `.so` files or as is if you're building from source.
+One thing to keep in mind is that the server represent **one game, when the game is over (Win or Lose), the server must be restarted**.

 ## Linux
 ### Server